 The Future: We believe in the future, bodily and imminent return of the Lord Jesus Christ.
 We believe in the resurrection of the just to reward and everlasting life in heaven and in the resurrection of the unjust to judgment and eternal punishment in hell (Revelation 20-22, Luke 16:19-28, Matthew 25:41-46, John 14:17, 2 Corinthians 5:10, Titus 2:11-13, Romans 6:23, 1 Corinthians 2:7-9).

 The Church: We believe in the universal church made up of all believers throughout history.
 We believe every Christian is called to be a part of a local church which joins together for worship, fellowship and mission.
-Christ is the head of the church, which functions under the leadership of qualified leaders.
-Every individual Christian is commanded to exercise his or her gifts, to promote unity in the Body and to practice Christ-like love towards one another (1 Cor 12; 13, Acts 2, Gal 1:1, John 17, Hebrews 10:24-25, 1 Cor 11:18-20).
+Christ is the head of the church, which functions under the guidance of qualified leaders.
+Every individual Christian is commanded to exercise his or her gifts, to promote unity in the Body and to practice Christ-like love towards one another (1 Cor 12 & 13, Acts 2, Gal 1:1, John 17, Hebrews 10:24-25, 1 Cor 11:18-20).

 Baptism and Communion: We believe that the Lord Jesus has committed two ordinances to the local church, baptism and communion.
 Christian baptism is the immersion of the believer into water as a public sign of identification with Jesus and His Church.
 Baptism should accompany faith and repentance as part of someone’s response to hearing the Gospel.
 Communion was instituted by Jesus in order to remember His death (Matthew 28:18-20, Romans 6:3-5, 1 Corinthians 11:23-26).